 Costs and Fees

-Annual dues are paid in the January.
+Annual BSA and Troop 10 dues are paid in January.
 Campouts are self-funding.
 Campout fees are published as part of the event details for each campout.
 Additional patrol food costs are handled within each Patrol.
-Larger campout fees that require the troop to make advance payments are must be paid in full prior to the campout/activity.
+Larger campout fees that require the troop to make advance payments must be paid in full prior to the campout/activity.

 Troop 10 holds two annual fundraisers in the Fall.
 Funds raised in these events help offset your son’s fees.
 All troop fees are paid to our Troop Treasurer.
 Camp Bartle Scout and Adult fees are made in several advance payments, and are handled separately by our Troop Treasurer.
 You may also use PayPal to pay your troop fees.